-Planning and Teaching a Learning Segment: 1) Students will be required to video record a lesson using GoReact while micro-teaching.
+Planning and Teaching a Learning Segment: 1) Students will be required to video record a lesson while micro-teaching.
 2) They will then analyze their teaching with respect to the four domains of the Danielson Framework for Teaching in a 2-3 page essay.
-3) Students will be required to design a learning segment (3 -5 consecutive mathematics lessons) in which students have the opportunities to develop conceptual understanding, procedural fluency, mathematical reasoning and/or problemsolving skills, and precise communication skills.
+3) Students will be required to design a learning segment (3 consecutive mathematics lessons) in which students have the opportunities to develop conceptual understanding, procedural fluency, mathematical reasoning and/or problem-solving skills, and precise communication skills.
 One of the lessons in the learning segment must be the video recorded lesson.
-This assignment will be evaluated using the rubrics found on blackboard and it is due on November 10th.
+This assignment will be evaluated using the rubrics found on blackboard and it is due on November 9th.
 Four points will be deducted daily for lateness.
-GoReact link: https://app.goreact.com/join/570ce17d-0386-44ed-aa75-05e319f646d7

-If students were not able to videotape a lesson during their placements due to the COVID-19 pandemic, they may teach a lesson to their classmates.
+If students are not able to videotape a lesson during their placements, they may teach a lesson to their classmates.